- What is a depressive episode?

 Sometimes, there is no obvious cause for the occurence of a depressive episode.

 Some health conditions, such as hypothyroidism, can cause symptoms of depression.
 While uncommon, adverse reactions to certain medications can also cause depressed mood.
-However, treating these underlying causes should alleviate the symptoms.
+However, treating these underlying causes and disorders should alleviate the symptoms.

 Diagnosis of a depressive episode

-After taking the affected person’s medical history and performing a physical examination, a doctor or the mental health specialist to which the person is referred to, can diagnose a depressive episode based on the criteria set out in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
+After taking the affected person’s medical history and performing a physical examination, a doctor or the mental health specialist to which the person is referred to, can diagnose a depressive episode based on the criteria set out in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 - Depressed mood for most of the day